 At daybreak, on Sunday, April 6th, the Confederates stormed out of the woods and assailed the forward Federal camps around Shiloh Church.
 Grant and his nearly 40,000 men present for duty were surprised by the onslaught.
 The Federals soon rallied, however, and bitter fighting consumed “Shiloh Hill.”
 Confederate brigades slowly gained ground throughout the morning, forcing Grant’s troops to give way, grudgingly, to fight a succession of defensive stands at Shiloh Church, the Peach Orchard, Water Oaks Pond, and within an impenetrable oak thicket that battle survivors named the Hornets’ Nest.

 Despite having achieved surprise, Johnston’s troops soon became as disorganized as the Federals.
 The Southern attack lost coordination as corps, divisions, and brigades became entangled.
 Then, in mid-afternoon, as he supervised an assault on the Union left, Johnston was struck in the right leg by a stray bullet and bled to death, leaving General P.G.T.
 Beauregard in command of the Confederate army.
 Grant’s battered divisions retired to a strong position extending west from Pittsburg Landing, where massed artillery and rugged ravines protected their front and flanks.
-Fighting ended at nightfall.
+The fighting ended at nightfall.

 Overnight, reinforcements from Buell’s Union army reached Pittsburg Landing.
 Beauregard, unaware Buell had arrived, planned to finish the destruction of Grant the next day.
 At dawn on April 7th, however, it was Grant who attacked.
 The combined Union armies, numbering over 54,500 men, hammered Beauregard’s depleted ranks throughout the day, now mustering barely 34,000 troops.
 Despite mounting desperate counterattacks, the exhausted Confederates could not stem the increasingly stronger Federal tide.
 Forced back to Shiloh Church, Beauregard skillfully withdrew his outnumbered command and returned to Corinth.
 The battered Federals did not press the pursuit.